Permutation Recovery on Manifold Data via Spectral Seriation: Acknowledgement

 \section{Acknowledgement}

 Yuehaw Khoo's research is partially supported by DMS-2111563, DMS-2339439, DE-SC0022232.
 Xin T. Tong's research is supported by Singapore MOE grant Tier-1-A-8000459-00-00.
 Wanjie Wang's research is supported by Singapore MOE grant Tier-1-A-8001451-00-00.
 Yuguan Wang's research is supported by the Department of Statistics, University of Chicago.
 The authors thank John Harlim and Xiuyuan Cheng for their valuable comments and discussions.
+The authors also thank the anonymous reviewers and the associate editor for their insightful comments.